Frequently Asked Questions

 Yes.
 Fishermen love it for just that reason.
 We hear from auto mechanics that Pinerite gets rid of diesel smell as well as from cooks that it clears onion and garlic odor from their hands.

 Yes.
-Pinerite will work great after years of storage with no change in quality.
+Pinerite will be effective and useable, under ordinary storage conditions, for many years with no change in quality.